11/04 in Yankee History

 On other 4ths of November…

 2001: The Yankees suffer one of the most heartbreaking postseason defeats in their history in game 7 of the World Series.
 Roger Clemens throws another strong game, and Alfonso Soriano reaches Curt Schilling for an 8th-inning tie-breaking home run.
-But the game slips away when normally rock-solid Mariano Rivera muffs a throw on a bunt in the bottom of the 9th.
+But the game slips away when the rock-solid Mariano Rivera muffs a throw on a bunt in the bottom of the 9th.
 Randy Johnson gets the win in relief and Luis Gonzalez pokes a broken-bat flare over Derek Jeter to knock in the winning run in the 3-2 victory.
 Johnson and Curt Schilling share the Series MVP award.

 1948: Former Yankee outfielder Jake Powell, 39‚ shoots and kills himself in a Washington‚ D.C.‚ police station.